Nottingham Corporation Tramways: 1910 – Carlton Road relaid

 A change in the supplier of tickets took place during April, following a request for quotations from a number of printers.
 The new contractors were the C.A.S.
 Punch and Ticket Company Limited of London and this firm supplied the bulk of the tickets for 20 years.

 The Nottingham Corporation Act 1910 authorised the borrowing of money in order to purchase a further ten cars for use on increased services and on the new Carlton Road service.
 Before ordering, a visit was made to West Ham to inspect a new type of car in service there.
 During the visit a Johannesburg gentleman placed at the party's disposal a motor omnibus for demonstration.

 Notts.
 County's new football ground was opened in August and, in order to assist in operating cars to and from the ground, a siding line to hold either eight bogie or ten four-wheel cars was constructed.

 On 31 August a start was made on laying the Carlton Road track to the revised specifications, this being completed up to Thorneywood Lane (now Porchester Road) by early December.
 Major Pringle inspected it on 16 December at 12.30 p.m. and at 1.30 p.m. a regular service was running to and from the Market Place.
 This track contained an interlaced section of approximately 200 yards.
 On the same day a fifteen-minute service was instituted between the Midland Station and Colwick Road; some three years later this was linked with the Carlton service.
-The inauguration of the tramcar service resulted in the withdrawal of the horse bus service operated by Bamford on behalf of the corporation.
+The inauguration of the tramcar service resulted in the withdrawal of the omnibus service operated by Bamford on behalf of the corporation.

 Requests were continually being made for various fare alterations, and these resulted in the decision in December to introduce 1½d., 2½d., and 3½d. fares.
 Following an experiment with a new type of punch, 300 were hired from the Ticket Punch and Register Company Limited of London at 9/- per annum.